Passport to English Logo

 Writing

-Imagine that you are writing a letter to a friend who you haven't seen in a long time.
-Tell your friend what you've been doing for the last several years.
+Imagine you are writing a message to a friend you haven't seen in a long time.
+Tell them what you've been doing during these years.

 Next